Ductile on macOS — Installation Guide¶

 listen: "127.0.0.1:8082" # Use 8082 if 8081 is taken by another ductile instance

-auth:
+# auth:

-tokens:
+# tokens:

-scopes: ["*"]
+# scopes: ["*"]

-Store the token in your shell environment:
+Store the minted value for API clients in your shell environment:

 plugins.yaml¶